Mukunds0507333/Predicting-House-Prices/README.md

 <b> House Prices: Advanced Regression Techniques</b>
 <br>
 The dataset for this project was acquired from Kaggle and it describes sales of individual residential properties in Ames, Iowa.
-A Continuous target variable entails that regression models be used for prediction.
+A Continuous target variable entails that regression models should be used for prediction.
 The dataset contains a gamut of attributes that have an impact on the price.
 We'll deploy standard data science procedures to select features as well as create new ones to subsume all factors pertinent to predicting our target variable-The Sale Price. <br>
 Certain features will also be converted from an amorphous state to a more optimized form suited for regression.
 The final predictions will then be submitted to Kaggle.
 <img src = "files/Housing-Prices.jpg" height = 50% width = 100%>